Explore 10 of the best Aboriginal experiences in South Australia.

 Tell me more: Coorong National Park is located about one and a half hours drive from Adelaide.

-How to experience it: Visit Camp Coorong Museum at Meningie, which is an Aboriginal cultural centre and home to Ngarrindjeri history, traditions and contemporary art.
-Join a private tour with The Tailor which has been carefully crafted by John Reeves – one of the people behind South Australia’s largest cockle supplier, Goolwa Pipi Co and storyteller of the beautiful Coorong.
-See an extensive list of guided tours which will take you through Coorong National Park.
+How to experience it: Join a private tour with The Tailor which has been carefully crafted by John Reeves – one of the people behind South Australia’s largest cockle supplier, Goolwa Pipi Co and storyteller of the beautiful Coorong.
+Find out more about the Coorong National Park.

 7. NGAUT NGAUT CONSERVATION PARK, MURRAY RIVER